agorakit/documentation/docs/fr/development.md

 Laravel sail works out of the box in this project.
 Read the Sail documentation for more informations.

 This is what I use on my main workstation (linux based) since it's very reproductible.

+Basically, `sail up` will start a developement server

 ## Using artisan serve